If you are searching for a split keyboard, you are probably asking one of three questions:

 In the illustration above, you see an ortholinear split keyboard, but the same idea can be applied to a staggered layout (creating small “steps” between inner columns).

 Compared to a standard keyboard, the inward funnel is wider.
-Forearms are at a gentler angle relative to the desk, and wrists are less strained.
+Forearms sit at a gentler angle, and the gap creates clearer left and right hand zones.

 2. Angled Single-piece Split Keyboard